LeeCampbell/RxCookbook/Model/PropertyChange.md

 #Observing Property changes

-.NET offers serveral ways to propagate property changes from an Object model.
+.NET offers several ways to propagate property changes from an Object model.
-The most common are using the `INotifyPropertyChanged` interface, DependencyProperties in WPF, or, using the convention of having a property with a matching property changed event.
+The most common are using the `INotifyPropertyChanged` interface, _DependencyProperties_ in WPF, or, using the convention of having a property with a matching property changed event.
 Often property change events are used in GUI applications to let the UI know when to automatically redraw.
 We can however leverage property change patterns outside of GUI software for what ever reasons we see fit.

 ##INotifyPropertyChanged
-Propbably the most common way to expose property changes is by implementing the `System.ComponentModel.INotifyPropertyChanged` interface.
+Probably the most common way to expose property changes is by implementing the `System.ComponentModel.INotifyPropertyChanged` interface.
-This interface simply exposes a `PropertyChanged` event that will propvide access to a string representing the name of the property that changed.
+This interface simply exposes a `PropertyChanged` event that will provide access to a string representing the name of the property that changed.
 As this interface can be found in the `System.dll` it is available for all .NET code from .NET 2.0 up.

-First we can start with an exmple that implements `INotifyPropertyChanged`.
+First we can start with an example that implements `INotifyPropertyChanged`.

     public class Person : INotifyPropertyChanged